Bully (video game): Development

-Rockstar announced Bully in May 2005 for the PlayStation 2 and Xbox with an original expected release date of October 2005.
-Early information released by Take-Two Interactive seemed to indicate that the player would be taking the role of a bully, and screenshots printed in Electronic Gaming Monthly showed the player-controlled antagonist administering a "swirlie" and throwing a punch at another student.
-However, the tone of the final game was different, with the player in the role of a problem student who stood up to and fought back against bullies, often bullying on behalf of the victims, or in self-defense.
+Bully was developed using the RenderWare engine.Rockstar announced Bully in May 2005 for the PlayStation 2 and Xbox with an original expected release date of October 2005.

-The PlayStation 2 version of the game uses an advanced Grand Theft Auto: San Andreas engine through RenderWare.
-Rockstar Vancouver decided to make every student in the school have a unique appearance and personality.

 When developing the characters, the team aimed at recreating the state of being a child, and making it enjoyable.
 Parallels were made between Jimmy and Catcher in the Rye's Holden Caulfield.
 Jimmy and Holden share a background of a difficult homelife and being thrown out of multiple private schools.
 Though the pompous school principal Dr. Crabblesnitch is originally introduced as the main antagonist, this role was later given to Gary Smith, a student who initially befriends Jimmy.
 Gary is described as a sociopath.
-He admits that he has attention-deficit disorder and is a narcissist, as he considers himself smarter and better than everyone, and wants to run the school.
+He admits that he is a narcissist, as he considers himself smarter and better than everyone, and wants to run the school.

 Scholarship Edition

 On 19 July 2007, Rockstar announced that a remaster would be released for the Wii and Xbox 360, subtitled Scholarship Edition.
 Rockstar New England, then called Mad Doc Software, led development with the Xbox 360 version while Rockstar Toronto ported it to the Wii.
 The Wii and Xbox 360 versions were released on 4 March 2008.
 A Windows port was later developed by Rockstar New England and released on 21 October 2008.
-The game features additional content which is not in the original version, including missions, characters, school classes, and unlockable items and clothing.
-Some small script changes have been made, and the highly compressed voice files of the original have been replaced with higher-quality versions.
-The random non-player characters also have more lines.
-In addition, single system two-player competitive multiplayer minigames have also been added, along with Achievements for the Xbox 360 version and Wii Remote and Nunchuk motion and pointer controls for the Wii version.
-All ports of the Scholarship Edition use the game engine Gamebryo, rather than RenderWare, which was used for the original version.